Reading at Cambrai

 Reading is at the heart of the curriculum at Cambrai Primary School; teaching a child to read is the greatest gift that we can give a child in our school.
 Because of this, we see it as a primary purpose of our curriculum.
 From Early Years to Year 6, we ensure that our children not only learn the skills and knowledge to enable them to read, but also to develop positive life-long dispositions and attitudes towards reading – that will take our children through secondary school and in to adulthood.

 Teaching children to ‘decode’ or ‘read’ in its most basic form is a key driver for our Early Years and Key Stage 1 curriculum.
 Once children can ‘read’, through a robust and systematic approach, the world opens up to them.
 It is our duty to ensure that our children are ready to embrace both the literary and wider world.
-We use the 'Letters and Sounds' scheme of learning to deliver our phonics teaching in our school; we have had extensive support from the regional 'English Hub' to ensure best practice is seen in thsi vital aspect of our work.
-More information on the government 'Letters and Sounds' scheme can be found here.
+We use the 'Letters and Sounds Revised' scheme of learning to deliver our phonics teaching in our school; we have had extensive support from the regional 'English Hub' to ensure best practice is seen in this vital aspect of our work.
+More information on the 'Letters and Sounds Revised' scheme for parents can be found here.

 Research shows that approximately 90% of the vocabulary that we meet is only ever met through reading it; reading high quality texts, coupled with an interesting and knowledge rich wider curriculum, is key to securing our children’s confidence and mastery of the English language.